PeKlor/Tableau-Projects/README.md

-# Tableau-profile
+# Tableau Projects
-This is my Tableau profile.
+Here are some of the most important projects-vizzes I have created with Tableau.